ab1ngeorge/VIRTUAL-ASSISTANT/README.md

 It can do a lot of cool things, some of them being:

-Greet user
+•Greet user

-Tell current time and date
+•Tell current time and date

-Launch applications/softwares
+•Launch applications/softwares

-Tells about weather
+•Tells about weather

-Shows your current system status (battery health) Tells about any person (via Wikipedia)
+•Shows your current system status (battery health)

+•Tells about any person (via Wikipedia)

-Can search anything on Google  and Bing
+•Can search anything on Google  and Bing

-Can play any song on YouTube
+•Can play any song on YouTube

-Tells News
+•Tells News

-Open any website
+•Open any website

-Plays music
+•Plays music

-Send email (with subject and content)
+•Send email (with subject and content)

-Calculate any mathematical expression (example: Shadow, calculate x + 135 - 234 = 345)
+•Calculate any mathematical expression (example: Shadow, calculate x + 135 - 234 = 345)

-Answer any generic question (via Wolframalpha)
+•Answer any generic question (via Wolframalpha)

-Take important note in notepad
+•Take important note in notepad

-Tells a random joke
+•Tells a random joke

-Tells your IP address
+•Tells your IP address

-Can switch the window
+•Can switch the window

-Can take screenshot
+•Can take screenshot

-Can hide all files in a folder and also make them visible again Has a cool Graphical User Interface
+•Can hide all files in a folder and also make them visible again

+•Has a cool Graphical User Interface

 HOME PAGE
 ![Screenshot 2023-04-18 205541](https://user-images.githubusercontent.com/131862797/234545291-dfae82ff-7123-4d97-aa11-b5bf3f4119fd.png)